 See also the complete "Domain Name Service (DNS)" and "Domain Registration" sections of our FAQ for other related issues that could keep your domain from pointing to your site.

-DNS considerations: Please be aware that, if you are using our DNS service, adding an alias will result in the automatic addition of a CNAME record to your domain's DNS.
-If you later want to point the same hostname (www.example.com) elsewhere via a new DNS record, you'll need to first delete the alias you created so that the CNAME record our system added to your DNS will also be removed; otherwise, you won't be able to add a new DNS record for that hostname.
+DNS considerations: Please be aware that if you are using our DNS service, adding an alias will result in the automatic addition of a CNAME record to your domain's DNS.
+If you later want to point the same hostname (www.example.com) elsewhere via a new DNS record, delete the alias you created here first so that the CNAME record our system added to your DNS will also be removed; otherwise, you won't be able to add a new DNS record for that hostname.

 If you already have a correct alias added to your site and you have set up our DNS, but it is not working, it is also possible that you have incorrect name servers listed on your registration.
 See this FAQ entry for more information.